docker/docs/machine/drivers/azure.md

 title: Microsoft Azure
 ---

-You will need an Azure Subscription to use this Docker Machine driver.
+You need an Azure Subscription to use this Docker Machine driver.
 [Sign up for a free trial.][trial]

 > **NOTE:** This documentation is for the new version of the Azure driver, which started